surniaulula/wpsso-rrssb/readme.txt

 <h3>WPSSO RRSSB Standard Features</h3>

-* Extends the features of the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).
+Extends the features of the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) (required plugin).

-* Include Ridiculously Responsive Social Sharing Buttons in multiple locations:
+Include Ridiculously Responsive Social Sharing Buttons in multiple locations:

 * Above and/or below your content, excerpt text, bbPress single, BuddyBlog posts, BuddyPress activities, and WooCommerce short description.
 * In an admin editing page metabox &ndash; including media, product pages, and custom post types.
 * In a CSS / javascript sidebar.
 * In a WordPress sharing widget.
 * A shortcode in your content or excerpt.
 * A function in your theme's template(s).

-* Each of these social sharing buttons can be configured and styled individually:
+Each of these social sharing buttons can be configured and styled individually:

 * Email
 * Facebook
 * Google+
 * LinkedIn
 * Pinterest
 * Pocket
 * Reddit
 * Tumblr
 * Twitter
 * VK
 * WhatsApp (for mobile devices)

-* Options to include / exclude social sharing buttons by post type.
+Options to include / exclude social sharing buttons by post type.

-* Include / exclude individual social sharing buttons based on the viewing device (desktop and/or mobile).
+Include / exclude individual social sharing buttons based on the viewing device (desktop and/or mobile).

-* Automatically exclude buttons from [Accelerated Mobile Pages (AMP)](https://wordpress.org/plugins/amp/) plugin pages.
+Automatically exclude buttons from [Accelerated Mobile Pages (AMP)](https://wordpress.org/plugins/amp/) plugin pages.

-* A built-in stylesheet editor allows you to easily fine-tune the CSS for each social sharing button location (content, excerpt, shortcode, widget, etc.).
+A built-in stylesheet editor allows you to easily fine-tune the CSS for each social sharing button location (content, excerpt, shortcode, widget, etc.).

-* Uses the CSS and JS libraries provided by the <a href="https://github.com/kni-labs/rrssb">RRSSB project on GitHub</a>.
+Uses the CSS and JS libraries provided by the <a href="https://github.com/kni-labs/rrssb">RRSSB project on GitHub</a>.

 <h3>WPSSO Core Plugin Required</h3>

 WPSSO Ridiculously Responsive Social Sharing Buttons (aka WPSSO RRSSB) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).
 WPSSO Core and its add-ons make sure your content looks best on social sites and in search results, no matter how webpages are shared, re-shared, messaged, posted, embedded, or crawled.

 == Installation ==